 U.S. Coast Guard Suspends Hudson River Anchorage Plan

-NEW YORK CITY—Federal, state and county officials praised the U.S. Coast Guard’s decision to suspend a proposed new rule expanding anchorages on the Hudson River.
+NEW YORK—Federal, state and county officials praised the recent U.S. Coast Guard’s decision to suspend a proposed new rule expanding anchorages on the Hudson River.

 On Wednesday (June 28th) U.S. Coast Guard Rear Adm.
 Steven Poulin, Commander of the First Coast Guard District, reported that after reviewing more than 10,200 comments from stakeholders, the Coast Guard has suspended future rulemaking decisions and directed a formal risk identification and evaluation of the Hudson River—a Ports and Waterways Safety Assessment (PAWSA).